Cornell-GDIAC/VulkanSDL/scripts/APP.md

 - `vulkan/windows`: The Windows libraries and dlls
 - `vulkan/apple`: The macOS and iOS frameworks

-All versions of use the Vulkan loader (e.g. they do not statically link to Vulkan) and provide support for validation layers.
+All versions use the Vulkan loader (e.g. they do not statically link to Vulkan) and provide support for validation layers.
 For Xcode we have provided frameworks that support the iOS simulator (not currently supported by the VulkanSDK).